How to Earn the Highest Interest Rate on a Savings Account

 Large national banks typically don’t have the best savings account rates, but you have plenty of other options.

-Online banks: The highest rates are typically available at online-only banks.
+The highest rates are typically available at online-only banks.
 Those institutions compete on rates and technology, and they don’t have the overhead of national branch networks.
 You usually pay no monthly fees, and you may be able to open an account with as little as $1.
 Because there are no branches, you may need to plan your spending, but it’s easy to move money between banks.
 Plus, online banks typically provide online bill payment and debit cards, which may work for most of your expenses.

-Local options: Credit unions and regional banks often have competitive rates, and they may also be convenient for in-person banking needs.
+Credit unions and regional banks often have competitive rates, and they may also be convenient for in-person banking needs.
 To find the best rates, look for local advertisements in print and online publications.
 Banks occasionally announce “specials” that are only available if you open an account in person.
 As a bonus, local banks are a vital part of your community.

-Small institutions: Megabanks might not pay much on your savings, but small institutions are more likely to compete for your business.
-Again, the best way to find out about rates it to check local publications or signage at a branch.
+Megabanks might not pay much on your savings, but small institutions are more likely to compete for your business.
+Again, the best way to find out about rates is to check local publications or signage at a branch.
 If you’re concerned about services and geographical reach, don’t be.
 Small institutions can offer most (if not all) the services you need, and they’re a good source for free checking accounts.
 In fact, credit union members typically have access to the nation’s second-largest branch and ATM network through shared branches.

 At some banks, you can qualify for the best savings account rates simply by depositing more.
-For example, Incredible Bank requires a minimum of $2,500 to open an account, and pays 1.21 percent on balances below $25,000—still significantly higher than the national average.
+For example, Incredible Bank requires a minimum of $2,500 to open an account and pays 1.21 percent on balances below $25,000 — still significantly higher than the national average.
 But if you deposit more than $25,000, you can earn 2.02 percent APY.
 Those tiers may entice you to transfer funds from other accounts or to shift funds from your checking account, which probably doesn’t pay interest.

 Consider Other Options